-Ninety lectures.
-This course follows the same structure as Drama II and is a sequel to it.
+This course of 90 lectures follows the pattern of Drama II and is a sequel to it.
 Generally, the course covers the period from the Italian Renaissance to the twentieth century.
-The principal subjects are: the Serlian scene, the English Court stage and Inigo Jones, the Commedia dell'Arte, the English Restoration, Molière, Racine, and the seventeenth-century French stage, Garrick and the eighteenth-century English stage, Schiller and the Germans, the English actor-managers of the nineteenth century, and modern stagecraft.
-Pictorial materials are used extensively in this course.
+The principal subjects are the French drama of the seventeenth and eighteenth centuries, the English Restoration drama, the Commedia dell'Arte and the Italian theatre, the Russian drama from Fonvizin to Gorki and the German drama of Goethe, Schiller and Kleist.